 - Rotate food for even cooking.

-- Buy a food thermometer and use it to check doneness.
+- Use a food thermometer to check doneness.
 Harmful bacteria are destroyed only when food is cooked to proper temperatures.